×

 2024 - 2025

-My name is Edwin Stolk and together with others I organize art projects at various locations around social issues.
-In 2024 I worked in the municipality of Krimpen aan den IJssel on an artistic research with the title cardio_vision.
-From the conversations I had I developed a plan for a "cultural construction site" with the title 'The Performance'.
-Now I talk to the people involved about the possible realization of this plan in 2025.
+KRIMPEN AAN DEN IJSSEL - In 2024 I worked in this municipality on an artistic research with the title cardio_vision.
+I was invited here by policy advisor Ellen Jacobs (Culture, Language and Events).
+In dialogue with this surrounding I developed a plan for a "cultural construction site" with the title 'The Performance'.
+In 2025 I worked on the possible realization of this proposal.

-My research focused on the long-cherished wish of this municipality to realize a "Heart of Krimpen".
-It has been the ambition to give the village center a 'lively' character.
-There is a center vision plan (2022) and the municipality is taking steps to further develop this.
+'CARDIO_VISION' - My research focused on the long-cherished wish to realize a "Heart of Krimpen".
+It has been the ambition since 2006 to give the village centre a 'lively' character.
+There is a centre vision plan (2022) and this municipality is taking steps to further develop this.
 Various parties are involved in this issue and the interests vary.
-The conversations with property owners and shareholders are not accessible and when results are lacking, it works to the disadvantage of the municipality.
-In the research I asked the question what exactly a "Heart of Krimpen" is or can be.
-Ultimately, my goal is to search for new meanings with 'The Performance'.
+The conversations with property owners and shareholders are not accessible.
+When results are lacking, it works to the disadvantage of this municipality.
+I asked the question what exactly a "Heart of Krimpen" is or can be?
+Ultimately, it was my goal to search for new meanings and perspectives.

 The word municipality comes from the medieval commons or common grounds.
 The shared use of the commons required a form of collective governance.
-The heart of Krimpen now mainly consists of the semi-public space of the Crimpenhof shopping centre.
+The heart of Krimpen now mainly consists of the semi-public space of De Crimpenhof shopping centre.
 It is a very undesirable situation that these village streets are closed off with an iron roller blind every day at the end of the afternoon.
 This causes a heart attack or angina pectoris.
-The common ground that remains is not designed as a living space.
-It is parking spaces in the service of commercial parties.
-I sense some hesitation among Krimpen residents when I mention the word municipality.
-That is why I developed a proposal for a "cultural construction site" with the title:'The Performance'.
-This title refers to a temporary intervention on the Raadhuisplein and an exhibition.
-'The Performance' wants to gain a better understanding of the built "body" and is about the imagination to think of a situation differently.
+The common ground that remains is designed to park cars.

 Also read: my progress reports from Krimpen aan den IJssel on the website of 'Wanted: Talented Municipalities'